 bulk.
-When you buy in bulk, you may buy more but you ultimately pay less per pound.
-If you're buying fresh foods in bulk, make sure you plan to eat them before they spoil or freeze what you can’t use immediately.
+When you buy in bulk, you may buy more but you'll ultimately pay less per pound.
+If you're buying fresh foods in bulk, make sure you plan to eat them before they spoil or else freeze what you can’t use immediately.
 Otherwise, you're wasting money.

 beans.
-It doesn't get any cheaper or healthier than whole, dried beans and other legumes.
+It doesn't get any cheaper or healthier than whole, dried beans or other legumes like lentils and chickpeas.
 You can usually buy a 1-pound bag for less than two dollars.

 Beans can be used in soups, salads, or chilis, or be served as a side dish.
 And cooked beans freeze really well.